We’ve reached the halfway point of 2016 so it’s once again time to take a deeper look at my finances and update my net worth.

-A few questions that I’m often asked after posting these net worth updates:
+A few questions that I often get asked after posting a net worth update:

-The rest of my banking is done at TD, including my mortgage, line of credit, and investments.
+The rest of our banking is done at TD, including our mortgage, line of credit, and investments.

 Each month I contribute roughly 12 percent of my salary to a defined benefit pension plan that my employer matches.
 The amount listed above is the commuted value of the pension if I were to leave the plan today.